pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

     rep 10

-If you watch for it, you can see our Chat Window prints "Snap" Messages when your drawing grows too large, such that we clip and distort it

-    rep 11

-For such Messages coming back from the Turtle to make the most sense, you'll want to see them in real-time.
+For the "Note: Snap" Messages coming back from the Turtle to make the most sense, you'll want to see them in real-time.
 If you try 'sleep 0' after you press Return, before the Count = and For, then you'll see the Note on you having pressed Return pops up then.